 Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

-In the heart of Mexico, where colonial architecture meets avant-garde art, lies a remarkable tribute to one of the 20th century's most enigmatic artists.
-The Museo Leonora Carrington in San Luis Potosí stands as the world's first museum dedicated entirely to the British-Mexican surrealist painter—a testament to the profound connection between this visionary artist and the magical landscapes of central Mexico.
+In the heart of Mexico, where colonial architecture meets avant-garde art, stands an extraordinary tribute to one of the most enigmatic artists of the 20th century.
+The Leonora Carrington Museum in San Luis Potosí is the world's first museum dedicated entirely to the British-Mexican surrealist painter—a testament to the profound connection between this visionary artist and the magical landscapes of central Mexico.

 1. Who Was Leonora Carrington?